wharfkit/website/src/lib/docs/AccountKit/BuyRamBytes.md

 # BuyRamBytes

-The `buyRamBytes` method facilitates the purchase of RAM by letting you specify the number of bytes directly.
+The `buyRamBytes` method facilitates the purchase of RAM by letting you specify a number of bytes to purchase.
 It returns an [Action](/docs/antelope/action) object detailing the RAM purchase request.

 ## Usage